-Below is a list of the main instructors of each program.
+Below is a list of the head instructors of each program.
 We have a number of other instructors who assist teaching in a variety of capacities.
-The Martial Art Fitness Center was established in 1975 and has produced over 100 black belts, more than 50 of which are actively training and/or teaching.
+The Martial Art Fitness Center was established in 1975 and has produced over 200 black belts... many of whom are teaching and training yet today.

 Director: MAFCI Since 1986

 Master G. began his martial arts training in 1973.
 He has trained in Shotokan Karate, Aiki-Jujitsu, KongSooDo, Taekwondo, TangSooDo, Yawara, Hapkido, Judo, Yusool and martial art weaponry.

 5th Dan Korea Taekwondo Chang Moo Kwan

 Administrator of Leadership

 Master Strissel began training in the martial arts in 1990 and has trained with some of the finest Masters and GrandMasters in the USA and South Korea.
 His training is in: KongSooDo-Taekwondo, TangSooDo, Hapkido, Judo, Yusool and martial art weaponry.
 Master Strissel also heads up the Instructor Leadership Program at the MAFCI.